GabeStah/Test.io/Regression Testing/What is Regression Testing/what-is-regression-testing.md

 It is this common marriage of `regression testing` and refactoring that is so critical to the quality assurance of many modern software development life cycles.
 As refactoring takes place, changing (and ideally improving) the code, regression testing must come along to verify the efficacy and stability of those changes.

 Unfortunately, it is all too common for `regression testing` to focus solely on the success rate of tests, whether automated or manual, without fully evaluating if this indicates the software is functioning as expected.
+In some instances, making changes to fix bugs can uncover functional problems that were not addressed by the previous test suite, making `exploratory testing` that much more beneficial.
 Furthermore, when developers make too many changes to the code base in too short a timespan, this often leads to instability of the software, the introduction of numerous bugs, and much higher fault rates.

 It should, therefore, come as no surprise that implementation of an `exploratory testing` methodology into the refactoring and `regression testing` process is a simple, yet powerful, step that can greatly improve the quality of the software.

+In many cases, a human will catch an unknown issue even where a test case indicates no issue exists.
+For example, envision a web project that contains a number of registration fields.
+Test cases are developed to A bug is discovered at some point during regression testing that prevented some of the

 For example, if the codebase for a web project is due for a refactoring pass on the systems that handle user sessions (signing in/out, security, navigating, etc.), it can be incredibly beneficial to perform a crowdtesting pass on those systems before any refactoring takes place.
 More often than not, testers may find bugs or even point to improvements that would dramatically alter the end-result of the system and how it functions, saving a great deal of unnecessary or even wasted coding time during the subsequent `regression testing` procedures.